 I’m going to break this post down for first-time visitors to Udaipur and make sections like how to get there, how to get around, best hotels in Udaipur near Lake Pichola (so important), things to do before you come, shopping and more!

 You DO need a visa to come to India and you can easily get one with iVisa using this link.
 I also recommend travel insurance with World Nomads (follow this link for a quote).
 Here’s my article on what is covered with WN insurance.
 While I saw Udaipur alone the first time and with a friend this time, you can also try out a tour.
 For tours in Rajasthan, I recommend the USA company, G Adventures.
+If you want to have the most epic trip in India, buy a copy of my India Guide ebook – it’s 6 years of travels in India all organized into your handy guide to my favorite places in India and all the tips you need on itineraries, volunteering, shopping, tours, and more like WiFi and health.
+This link has a full chapter breakdown.

 Getting to Udaipur and Getting Around in Udaipur